 Is A Car Really Necessary?

-If you are living in the middle of an urban area and you are within walking distance of everything, then perhaps you do not need a car.
+If you live in the middle of an urban area and are within walking distance of everything, then perhaps you do not need a car.

-As a precaution, however, it is always good to have access to a car in the event of an emergency.
+As a precaution, however, it is always good to have access to a car in an emergency.
 Reliable transportation to a hospital is always a plus.
-You do not want to be stuck hailing a taxi in the middle of an emergency.
+You do not want to be stuck hailing a taxi in an emergency.

 Alternative Forms of Transport